jrudman25/Personal-Site/README.md

 # Jordan Rudman personal website

+Designed with Figma and Canva.

-Created using React, Tailwind, and MUI.
+Created using React, MUI, Tailwind, and Framer.